EORI Registration in Portugal - Updated Guide 2023

 Documents for EORI registration in Portugal

-A series of important documents needs to be prepared at the time the company applies for an EORI number in Portugal.
+A series of important documents needs to be prepared at the time the company applies for an EORI number in Portugal in 2023.
 Here are the most significant ones for which legal guidance and support can be provided by our attorneys in Portugal: